-1. Financial data reported throughout this chapter--including revenue, other income, costs, income before taxes, and net income--can be linked to the pro forma financial statements found at the close of this section.
+1. Financial data reported throughout this chapter--including revenue, other income, costs, income before taxes, and net income--will reference to the "Pro Forma Financial Statements for Federal Reserve Priced Services" at the end of this chapter.
 Return to text

 2. In addition to income taxes and the return on equity, the PSAF includes three other imputed costs: interest on debt, sales taxes, and an assessment for deposit insurance by the Federal Deposit Insurance Corporation (FDIC).
 Board of Governors assets and costs that are related to priced services are also allocated to priced services; in the pro forma financial statements at the end of this chapter, Board assets are part of long-term assets, and Board expenses are included in operating expenses.
 Return to text

-4. Total cost is the sum of operating expenses, imputed costs (interest on debt, interest on float, sales taxes, and the FDIC assessment), imputed income taxes, and the targeted return on equity.
+4. Total cost is the sum of operating expenses, imputed costs (income taxes, interest on debt, interest on float, sales taxes, and the FDIC assessment), and the targeted return on equity.
 Return to text

 5. Other income is investment income earned on clearing balances net of the cost of earnings credits, an amount termed net income on clearing balances.
 Return to text

-7. The Federal Reserve System's retail payments research suggests that the number of checks written in the United States has been declining since the mid-1990s.
-For details, see Federal Reserve System, "The 2010 Federal Reserve Payments Study: Noncash Payment Trends in the United States, 2006-2009" (December 2010), www.frbservices.org/files/communications/pdf/press/2010_payments_study.pdf .
+7. Federal Reserve System retail payments research suggests that the number of checks written in the United States has been declining since the mid-1990s.
+For details, see "The 2010 Federal Reserve Payments Study: Noncash Payment Trends in the United States, 2006-2009" (December 2010), www.frbservices.org/files/communications/pdf/press/2010_payments_study.pdf .
 Return to text

-9. The expenses, revenues, volumes, and fees reported here are for transfers of securities issued by federal government agencies, government-sponsored enterprises, and certain international organizations.
+8. The expenses, revenues, volumes, and fees reported here are for transfers of securities issued by federal government agencies, government-sponsored enterprises, and certain international organizations.
 Reserve Banks provide Treasury securities services in their role as the U.S. Treasury's fiscal agent.
 These services are not considered priced services.
-For details, see "Treasury Securities Service,".
+For details, see "Treasury Securities Services."
 Return to text

-10. Credit float occurs when the Reserve Banks present items for collection to the paying bank prior to providing credit to the depositing bank (debit float occurs when the Reserve Banks credit the depositing bank prior to presenting items for collection to the paying bank).
+9. Credit float occurs when the Reserve Banks present checks and other items to the paying bank prior to providing credit to the depositing bank (debit float occurs when the Reserve Banks credit the depositing bank before presenting checks and other items to the paying bank).
 Return to text

-18. Each LLC reimburses the Board of Governors--from the entity's available net assets--for the fees related to the audit of its financial statements.
+13. Each consolidated LLC entity reimburses the Board of Governors--from the entity's available net assets--for the fees related to the audit of its financial statements.
 Return to text